 Resources available to students (on and off campus).

-Identify students significantly affected by suicide death and other students at risk of imitative behavior.
+Identify students significantly affected by suicide death and other students at risk of imitative behavior, and refer them to a school-based mental health professional.

 Identify students affected by suicide death but not at risk of imitative behavior.

 Communicate with the larger school community about the suicide death.
+Staff shall not share explicit, graphic, or dramatic content, including the manner of death.

 Consider funeral arrangements for family and school community.